-Cabinet Title: Annual Report - School and Early Learning and Childcare Inspections 2022-23 Purpose: To inform Cabinet of the performance of North Ayrshire schools and early learning and childcare settings in external inspections, with a focus on those published during session 2022-23.
-Recommendation: It is recommended that Cabinet: (a) Notes the contents of this report; and (b) Commends the performance of schools and ELC settings in inspections conducted by Education Scotland and the Care Inspectorate.
+Title: Annual Report - School and Early Learning and Childcare Inspections 2022-23 Purpose: To inform the committee of the performance of North Ayrshire schools and early learning and childcare settings in external inspections, with a focus on those published during session 2022-23.
+Recommendation: It is recommended that the committee: (a) Notes the contents of this report; and(b) Commends the performance of schools and ELC settings in inspections conducted by Education Scotland and the Care Inspectorate.